lets-program-together/algorithms-data-structure-practice/11-sorting/readme.md

 |---------------|------------------|----------------|-----------|
 |   Ω(n log(n)) |   Θ(n log(n))    |   O(n^2)       |  O(log n) |

 Uses less space than merge sort but can potentially degenerate to n^2 time complexity.
 Collection can be sorted in place (without using additional data structures).
+Quick sort is great for general use cases because if you're careful in choosing the pivot, worse case senario is not likely.
 * Chose a random element as the pivot
 * iterate through the collection:
   * elements that are smaller than the pivot should go on the left side of the pivot.